-- When demand of shares is more than supply, price rises.
+- When the demand for shares is more than supply, price rises.

-- When demand of shares is less than supply, price falls.
+- When the demand for shares is less than supply, price falls.

 The Indian stock exchanges, BSE and NSE, have computers which determine the price of stocks on the basis of volume traded.

-Lakhs of investors/traders and crores of shares are traded every day in Indian stock market.
+Lakhs of investors/traders and crores of shares are traded every day in the Indian stock market.